b0938930511/llvm-project/mlir/docs/Canonicalization.md

 the general approach, global canonicalizations performed, and provides sections to capture IR-specific rules for reference.

-[TOC]

 ## General Design

-MLIR has a single canonicalization pass, which iteratively applies the canonicalization patterns of all loaded dialects in a greedy way.
-Canonicalization is best-effort and not guaranteed to bring the entire IR in a canonical form.
-It applies patterns until either fixpoint is reached or the maximum number of iterations/rewrites (as specified via pass options) is exhausted.
-This is for efficiency reasons and to ensure that faulty patterns cannot cause infinite looping.

-Canonicalization patterns are registered with the operations themselves, which allows each dialect to define its own set of operations and canonicalizations together.
+MLIR has a single canonicalization pass, which iteratively applies canonicalization transformations in a greedy way until the IR converges.
+These transformations are defined by the operations themselves, which allows each dialect to define its own set of operations and canonicalizations together.

 Some important things to think about w.r.t. canonicalization patterns:

-*   Pass pipelines should not rely on the canonicalizer pass for correctness.
-    They should work correctly with all instances of the canonicalization pass removed.

 *   Repeated applications of patterns should converge.
-Unstable or cyclic rewrites are considered a bug: they can make the canonicalizer pass less predictable and less effective (i.e., some patterns may not be applied) and prevent it from converging.
+Unstable or cyclic rewrites will cause infinite loops in the canonicalizer.

 *   It is generally better to canonicalize towards operations that have fewer uses of a value when the operands are duplicated, because some patterns only